partysalat/2null16-bra-scala/README.md

 * add all achievements and a little bit more
 * remove coffee and take photo card
 * Download as CSV
-* Fill users achievement based on persistence in db